Have you considered a cherished gift for your inner child?

 Do you remember those good old days playing exciting games on your (retro) video game consoles?

-You might not have those consoles anymore, but that doesn’t mean you can’t transport yourself back to these happy days.
+You might not have those consoles anymore, but that doesn’t mean you can’t transport yourself back to these happy times.

 With a little effort, you can find easy-to-install emulators and Playstation 2 ROMs for Windows PCs online.
 Such ROMs give you access to classic bestselling games such as GTA San Andreas and God of War II.
 Emulators are also available for a variety of older video game consoles.
 Occasionally, you might even find PC-only game classics previously available only on floppy disks.